Geographical distribution of Ukrainian speakers: Canada

 In Canada the term Ukrainophone is also used to differentiate Ukrainian language-speakers from ethnically Ukrainian Canadians in general.
 It refers to speakers of both the local Canadian Ukrainian dialect and Standard Ukrainian.

 Most Ukrainian Canadians are assimilated to the North American majority and speak English.
-In the nomenclature of Canadian and Quebec language politics this makes them Anglophones, but some Ukrainian Canadians may also be Francophones (French-speakers).
+In the nomenclature of Canadian and Quebec language politics, this makes them Anglophones, but some Ukrainian Canadians may also be Francophones (French-speakers).
 If Ukrainian is a person's mother tongue then they are considered "allophone" (neither English- nor French-speaking).
 Therefore, a Ukrainophone in Quebec is also an allophone.

 United States

-The overwhelming majority of Ukrainophones in the United States reside in select areas of New York City and Baltimore, MA.
+The overwhelming majority of Ukrainophones in the United States reside in select areas of New York City and Baltimore, MD.
 In 2018 the number of Ukrainian diaspora in the US reached 1 million.